jairNeto/ibm-recommender-system/README.md

-The two csvs needed to run the notebook are at the data folder, but because the process to make a recommendation using NLP is expensive, the user could download the resulting csv at the link below and put the file at data folder.
+The two csvs needed to run the notebook are at the data folder, but because the process to make a recommendation using NLP is expensive, the user could download the resulting csv at the link below and put the file in the data folder.

  `https://drive.google.com/file/d/1jNjllAzcnM50nTHFJMx7Fv0QPVwm5d0R/view?usp=sharing`